Boulder County government offices closed Thursday, Nov. 28, and Friday, Nov. 29, for the Thanksgiving holiday.

 Community Rating System

 The National Flood Insurance Program’s (NFIP) Community Rating System (CRS) was implemented in 1990 to recognize and encourage community floodplain management activities that exceed minimum NFIP standards.
-Under CRS, flood insurance premium rates are adjusted to reflect the reduced flood risk resulting from community activities that meet the 3 goals of CRS:
+Under the CRS, flood insurance premiums of the county’s residents and businesses are discounted to reflect the county’s work to:

 Contact Us